KentonWhite/ProjectTemplate/website/mastering.markdown

     the pattern `/^(.*/)?help\\.txt$/`.
 Explaining all possibilities of regular expressions is too much for this page, see 'Perl-like Regular Expressions' under `?base::regex` for more information.

+**Note** At the moment variables already in the cache will be loaded regardless of the `data_ignore` patterns.
+Therefore, if you add a pattern after the variable was already loaded once and you don't want to load it from the cache you have to call `clear.cache(variable.name)`.
+This will likely change in the future so that cached variables will be ignored as well.